Pluralism Project Newsletter

 Fremont, USA.
 We are also working on a documentary film project to explore the problems and promise of pluralism in one of the country’s most diverse cities.
 Fremont, USA will make the challenges of religious diversity vivid, visible, and accessible for discussion.
 A gift of $1000 will support its final production and distribution.

 Student Research Support.
-Our student staff – including our college interns and graduate student research associates – constitute the lifeblood of the Pluralism Project.
+Our http://pluralism.org/about/who-we-are/staff-and-interns/archive/ – including our college interns and graduate student research associates – constitute the lifeblood of the Pluralism Project.
 Supporting the dedication of these future civic and religious leaders to this Project is our priority.
 A gift of $1000 will support a student work-study position; $2000 will fund a student summer project.

 Religious Diversity News.
 This year, we launched a series of upgrades to our unique online multi-religious news source, Religious Diversity News, providing new functionalities for sorting, saving, and sharing articles.
 There is so much happening – and so much that is hopeful; RDN can help us spread the news.
 A gift of $5000 will fund a staff member’s work on RDN.